 It’s an entertaining method to immerse yourself in Spanish the way native speakers really use it, while actively building your vocabulary.

-1. “Spanish Short Stories for Beginners: 8 Unconventional Short Stories to Grow Your Vocabulary” by Olly Richards
+1. “Spanish Short Stories For Beginners: 8 Unconventional Short Stories to Grow Your Vocabulary and Learn Spanish the Fun Way!” by Olly Richards

 Not only does Olly Richards offer sound and helpful advice on how to effectively read in Spanish, he has also built learning aids into each tale.